wicker/SystemVerilog-FSM/README.md

 ### License

-This work is copyright 2013 by Jenner "wicker" Hanni, jeh.wicker@gmail.com.

-It is released under the 3-clause BSD license.
+This work is copyright 2013 by Jenner "wicker" Hanni, jeh.wicker@gmail.com, under the 3-clause BSD license.